TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Related Work

 \subsection{Chart Readers}

-A group of related systems are those focused on the accessibility of charts (e.g., line or bar charts).
+A group of related systems addresses chart accessibility (e.g., line or bar charts).
 An initial set of such systems are image description generators specifically for charts~\cite{Cross_Cetinkaya_Dogan_2020, Hoppe_Morris_Ewerth_2021, OpenAI_2023, Hearst_2023, Choi_Jung_Park_Choo_Elmqvist_2019}.
-More interactive systems provide sophisticated translations of data to sound and speech that are navigable and therefore better adaptable to the needs of the particular user.
-These systems differ in the way that the data in the chart is rendered.
+More interactive systems provide translations of data to sound and speech that are navigable and therefore better adaptable to the user's particular needs.
+These systems differ in how the data is rendered.
 For example, SeeChart~\cite{Alam_Islam_Hoque_2023} provides a sophisticated way to navigate D3 charts\footnote{D3: \url{https://d3js.org/}} via keyboard, with speech output only and VoxLens has a similar approach but adds speech as input modality~\cite{Sharif_Wang_Muongchan_Reinecke_Wobbrock_2022}.
-Other systems such as Chart Reader and~\cite{Thompson_Martinez_Sarikaya_Cutrell_Lee_2023} and Infosonics~\cite{Holloway_Goncu_Ilsar_Butler_Marriott_2022} provide both audio sonification and speech data reading controlled by keyboard.
-Zong et al.~\cite{Zong_Lee_Lundgard_Jang_Hajas_Satyanarayan_2022} provide a framework and recommendations on how to make charts more accessible to BLV people through interactivity, as well as five examples implemented with Vega-Lite~\cite{Satyanarayan_Moritz_Wongsuphasawat_Heer_2017}.
-Finally, Slide-Tone and Tilt-Tone use a novel haptic output device to enhance the haptic and sound perception of line charts~\cite{Fan_Siu_Law_Zhen_O’Modhrain_Follmer_2022}.
+Infosonics~\cite{Holloway_Goncu_Ilsar_Butler_Marriott_2022} provides both audio sonification and speech controlled by keyboard.
+Other systems such as Chart Reader~\cite{Thompson_Martinez_Sarikaya_Cutrell_Lee_2023} and Zong et al.'s work~\cite{Zong_Lee_Lundgard_Jang_Hajas_Satyanarayan_2022} support accessible interactions of charts with screen readers.
+TactualPlot~\cite{Chundury_Reyazuddin_Jordan_Lazar_Elmqvist_2023} facilitates the exploration of scatter-plots through touch and audio.
+Finally, Slide-Tone and Tilt-Tone use a novel haptic output device to enhance the haptic and sound perception of line charts~\cite{Fan_Siu_Law_Zhen_O'Modhrain_Follmer_2022}.

-Our work is different from chart readers in the type of data represented; we focus on diagrams (formalizable as graphs of relationships), whereas most of the work in charts focuses on the representation of specific types of visualizations such as line and bar charts, which require different types of interaction and rendering.
+Our work differs from chart readers in the type of data represented; we focus on diagrams (formalizable as relationship graphs), whereas most work in charts focuses on the representation of specific types of visualizations such as line and bar charts, which require different interactions and rendering.